Uberspace/manual/source/database-mysql.rst

 As an example, here's how you setup a SSH tunnel with PuTTY:

 #.
 Start PuTTY.
 The configuration dialog automatically opens.
 #.
 Head over to "Connection | Data" in the tree menu on the left.
-Enter your username (``eliza`` in our example)
+Enter your username (``isabell`` in our example)
    into the "Auto-login username" text box.
 #.
 Head over to "Connection | SSH | Tunnels" in the tree menu on the left.
    Enter "3306" into the "Source port:" text box, "127.0.0.1:3306" into the "Destination:" text box, and select "(o) Local".
    Click "Add" to add the tunnel.
 #.
 Head over to "Session" in the tree menu on the left.
-Enter your hostname (``dolittle.uberspace.de`` in our example)
+Enter your hostname (``stardust.uberspace.de`` in our example)
    into the "Host Name (or IP address)" text box.
    For your convenience, save these settings under a session name of your choice.
-   For that, enter a description (e.g. "eliza on dolitte w/MySQL" or something like "My personal Uberspace w/MySQL") into the "Saved Sessions" text box.
+   For that, enter a description (e.g. "isabell on stardust w/MySQL" or something like "My personal Uberspace w/MySQL") into the "Saved Sessions" text box.
    Click the "Save" button.

 If you want to connect to your database, start the connection by double-clicking it to establish the SSH tunnel.